Sinus Congestion: Causes, Symptoms & Support Strategies

 Histamine Intolerance

-Histamine is a chemical that is responsible for removing allergens from your body as part of your immune response, triggering stomach acid and supporting digestion, and communicating with your brain.
+Histamine is a chemical that is responsible for removing allergens from your body as part of your immune response, triggering stomach acid, supporting digestion, and communicating with your brain.
 In a healthy body, your body releases certain enzymes to break down and remove histamine build-up.

 But if you have too much histamine in your body due to a high-histamine diet, nutrient deficiencies, mast cell activation syndrome, methylenetetrahydrofolate reductase (MHFR) mutation, gut infections, leaky gut syndrome, or other reasons, your body won’t be able to keep up leading to excess histamine.
 Histamine intolerance means that your body has too much histamine.